ZeissS/velrok.github.io/source/_posts/2014-12-21-deploying-clojure-apps-on-giant-swarm-docker.markdown

 }
 ```
 It declares an application named `money-balance`
-`"app_name": "money-balance"`, wich has only one service `money-balance-service`
+`"app_name": "money-balance"`, which has only one service `money-balance-service`
 with only one component.
 `"image": "registry.giantswarm.io/velrok/money-balance:$version"` declares that
 our container should use our money-balance images, which has been build and
 pushed in the `build.sh` script.
-`$version` is a swarm client variable, which can be set later, when we accually
+`$version` is a swarm client variable, which can be set later, when we actually
 call the swarm client to start our app.
 It enables us to explicitly name the latest version, without the need to adjust
 the `swarm.json` file.